Buitrago del Lozoya: Tourism

-Buitrago has a numeric list of festive, artistic and cultural events, including Belén Viviente and Medieval Fair (Feria Medieval), which are held once every year.
+Buitrago has numerous festive, artistic and cultural events, including Belén Viviente and Medieval Fair (Feria Medieval), which are held once every year.

 Belén Viviente

-In 1988, a group of residents decided to host the Belén Viviente following an idea that had already been carried out in the Villa de Báscara (province of Gerona), and taking as a model the shepherds that are represented in nearby towns such as Braojos de la Sierra.
-The first edition of the Belén Viviente involved eighty actors, with four thousand people watching the scenes.
+In 1988, a group of residents decided to host the Belén Viviente (a live nativity scene) following an idea that had already been carried out in the small town of Báscara (in the province of Gerona), and taking as a model the shepherds that are represented in nearby towns such as Braojos de la Sierra.
+The first edition of the Belén Viviente involved eighty actors, with 4,000 people watching the scenes.